 Best Places to Stay in Gold Coast

-We stayed at this Airbnb in Broadbeach only a few minutes walk from the beach.
+We stayed at this Apartment in Broadbeach only a few minutes walk from the beach.
 We didn’t have a pool or other amenities, so it all depends on what you prefer.

 - We flew into the OOL airport, some flights are cheaper flying into Gold Coast versus Sydney or Melbourne so check it out to save you some money.

 - The Gold Coast can be a great central spot to use as a hub to start travelling the east coast of Australia.
 Depending on how much you want to do in this area your days can go by very quickly.
 I would suggest that if are thinking about going to any of the theme parks those will take up a day on their own, so plan your Gold Coast Itinerary around that.

 - Another area if you prefer a busier more happening spot to be would be in Surfers Paradise.
 Jamie had stayed there years before on a backpacking trip to Australia, but for our family, we preferred to stay in a quieter area.
 All depends on what you like.